cult-of-coders/meteor-tuts/source/index.md

 ---
-title: Introducing to Grapher
+title: Introduction
-description: Grapher is a collection relationship manager.
+description: Grapher is a collection relationship manager and a secure Graphed Data fetcher.
 ---

 ## What is Grapher?